MDAnalysis/MDAnalysis.github.io/pages/contribute.md

 - Browse open API documentation issues in [GitHub Issues]({{ site.github.issues }}).

 ## Mentoring & Outreach Programs
-MDAnalysis actively participates in various mentoring and outreach programs **to help students, researchers, and early-career contributors gain experience in open-source development and scientific software**.
+MDAnalysis has actively participated in various mentoring and outreach programs **to help students, researchers, and early-career contributors gain experience in open-source development and scientific software**.
 Through these programs, participants receive mentorship, contribute to real-world projects, and develop valuable skills in computational science and software engineering.

 ### Available Programs
 We have been involved in several mentoring initiatives: